 The Progression of Diabetes and Its Complications

-Diabetes is a tricky foe.
-It can sneak up on you, with early signs often going unnoticed until more severe complications begin to appear.
+Diabetes often goes unnoticed until more severe complications begin to appear.
 Neuropathies or nerve damage, for instance, can start as mere tingling in the feet.
 These signals are your body's cry for help.

 Pain syndromes may also be an indicator of diabetes progression.
-Unusual pain sensations with no apparent cause could point towards undetected insulin resistance, essentially your body's inability to use its own insulin (NCBI) correctly.
+Unusual pain sensations without apparent cause could point towards undetected insulin resistance, essentially your body's inability to use insulin correctly.

 Impact of Diabetes on Major Body Systems

-Chronic high blood sugar, the hallmark sign of diabetes, is a notorious troublemaker.
-It loves to mess with your kidneys, heart, and brain - think three unwelcome guests at a party who won't leave.
+Chronic high blood sugar, the hallmark sign of diabetes, can harm your kidneys, heart, and brain.

 The Domino Effect of Diabetes on Overall Health